documentreview/document-diagnosis/README.md

 It serves as a public description of the method rather than an implementation.

 Further material may be added as examples or analytical notes.
+---

+## How this is used

+This repository describes a method, not a software tool.

+Engagement typically proceeds as follows:

+1. The client provides a draft document or section requiring review.
+2. A diagnostic analysis is performed focusing on structure, logic, and internal coherence.
+3. Findings are returned as a structured written assessment, separate from the source text.
+4. Recommendations identify where meaning is distorted, assumptions are implicit, or arguments fail under pressure.

+No edits are made directly to the document unless explicitly requested.
+The purpose is diagnostic clarity, not stylistic polish.

+This method is most effective when decisions depend on the document doing its work correctly.